Route 66 Travel in Arizona

 We always drive the segments of the Mother Road where it still remains.
 Exits from I-40 onto Route 66 are marked in many locales.

-Driving time non-stop from Lupton (near Gallup) at the New Mexico border to Oatman is 5:45, less than a day's drive.
-But you probably want to split the trip up into at least two days.
+Driving time non-stop from Lupton (near Gallup) at the New Mexico border to Topock near the California border is about 6:10, less than a day's drive.
+But you probably want to split the trip up into at least two days, maybe more.

-Major concentrations of lodging are found in Gallup, NM, Flagstaff and Kingman.
-Many other lodging options are available in other cities such as Winslow and Williams, as well as smaller towns.
+Major concentrations of lodging are found in Gallup, NM, Flagstaff, Williams and Kingman.
+Many other lodging options are available in other cities such as Winslow and Holbrook, as well as smaller towns.

-Map showing Route 66 across Arizona from Holbrook to Oatman
+Map showing Route 66 across Arizona from Lupton to Topock

 The drive from Gallup to Lupton, on the Arizona border, is only 24 miles on today's I-40.
 Continuing west, the old road passes through the Painted Desert and the Petrified Forest, and then into Holbrook.